Pedroknoll/No-Profit-Catalog/README.md

 ## License
-This project is licensed under the terms of the
+This project is licensed under the terms of the [MIT license](https://github.com/Pedroknoll/No-Profit-Catalog/blob/master/LICENSE).